 IBR is an acute, highly contagious, respiratory infectious viral disease of cattle caused by Bovine Herpes Virus-1.
 The clinical signs are sudden onset of fever, coughing, sneezing, respiratory distress, nasal discharge, conjunctivitis, abortion, and infertility in cows.
 There is no specific treatment for viral diseases.
 Anti Inflammatory drugs and antibiotics are given to prevent secondary infections.
 Vaccination and isolation of sick animals are the effective methods of controlling Infectious Bovine Rhinotracheitis in cattle.

 The Concluding Remarks on Cattle Diseases

 Cattle are the most important farm animals in the world.
 They gave meat, milk, hides, and manure to human society.
 Farm owners are suffering from the problems of different cattle diseases.
-The above article I have given only a little information for your knowing.
-These will help you to study further and take necessary precautions to your farm.
+In the above article, I have given only a little information for your knowing.
+These will help you to study further and take the necessary precautions for your farm.